DNA is the molecule that carries genetic information in all living organisms.

 The role of DNA repair in maintaining genetic integrity

 DNA repair is an essential process for maintaining genetic integrity.
-It involves the detection and correction of errors that occur during DNA replication, as well as damage caused by environmental factors such as UV radiation or chemical mutagens.
+It involves the detection and correction of errors that occur during DNA replication, as well as fixing damage caused by environmental factors such as UV radiation or chemical mutagens.
 The most common type of DNA repair is base excision repair (BER), which removes damaged bases from a strand and replaces them with undamaged ones.
 Other types include nucleotide excision repair (NER) and mismatch repair (MMR).
-NER repairs bulky lesions in the DNA helix, while MMR corrects mismatched bases that have been incorrectly paired during replication.
+NER repairs bulky regions of damaged DNA, while MMR usually corrects mismatched bases that have been incorrectly paired during replication.

-In addition to these processes, cells also use recombination to replace large sections of damaged DNA with healthy copies from other chromosomes.
-This helps ensure that any mutations are not passed onto future generations – allowing organisms to maintain their genetic integrity over time.
-Interestingly, some species even possess specialized proteins called transposons which can move around within the genome and help fix broken strands!
-These remarkable molecules play an important role in protecting our genomes against mutation-causing agents like viruses or radiation exposure – ensuring that we remain healthy despite external threats.
+In addition to these processes, cells also use a process called homologous recombination to replace large sections of damaged DNA using undamaged copies as templates.
+This helps ensure that any mutations are not passed on to future generations of cells – allowing organisms to maintain their genetic integrity over time.

 The role of DNA in protein synthesis